 The UTM Professional Skills Certificate programme is the university's capacity building initiative to equip students with useful skills and experiences that will enhance their employment opportunities.
 Students are required to earn the certificate as part of the requirements for graduation.

-To earn the UTM Professional Skills Certificate, students are required to enrol and complete five (5) short courses throughout their studies.
+To earn the UTM Professional Skills Certificate, students are required to enrol and complete five (5) short courses (3 compulsory and 2 electives) throughout their studies.
 The five short courses are as follows: